NEJLT/nejlt-website/content/about/intro.md

 NEJLT invites both journal articles and academic letters, and has a multi-iteration reviewing process, where revisions are a possibility.

-The reviewing philosophy of the journal is to minimise reviewing biases, through for example triple-blind review, and also to provide constructive, helpful feedback during the review process.
+The reviewing philosophy of the journal is to minimise reviewing biases, and also to provide constructive, helpful feedback during the review process.

-The journal's publisher is located in Northern Europe, hence its name.
-NEJLT is indexed by many publication indexing services, and ranked by many national bibliographic ranking systems, including in the Nordics.
+NEJLT is a global journal with global focus.
+The journal's publisher is located in Northern Europe, hence its name, and supports the journal without charge, enabling open access publication with no costs.
+NEJLT is indexed by many publication indexing services, and ranked by many national bibliographic ranking systems.

-NEJLT accepts submissions all year round.
+NEJLT accepts submissions continuously all year round.